Restrictions on imports of food of animal origin by private persons

 The situation of the disease should to be checked from local authorities or other official contacts because the disease situation may change rapidly.

-African swine fever occurs outside European Union in Russia, Ukraine, Belarus, Moldova, Georgia, China, Vietnam and several African countries, for instance.
+African swine fever occurs outside European Union in Russia, Ukraine, Belarus, Moldova, Serbia, Georgia, China, and several African countries, for instance.

-It is permitted to bring in such an amount of food of animal origin or products containing food that can be considered reasonable consumption by a private person in a private household.
-Information on the limitations on bringing in food of non-animal origin for personal consumption or as presents is available at www.tulli.fi, where you will also find the upper limit for tax free imports of these.
+It is permitted to bring in such an amount of food of animal origin or products containing food that can be considered to be used by a private person in his/her private household.
+Information on the limitations on bringing in food of non-animal origin for personal consumption or as presents is available at www.tulli.fi, where you will also find the limit for tax free imports of these.

-If food of animal origin is imported from the internal market for commercial purposes (for distribution or sale) to Finland, it is considered as activity at the place of first arrival and is covered by the official food control at the point of entry.
-This kind of activity need to be reported to Finnish Food Authority.
-More information at For first arrival operators.
+If food of animal origin is imported from the internal market for commercial purposes (for distribution or sale) to Finland, it is considered as activity of a food business operator and is covered by the official food control by the municipalities.
+This applies also to all non-commercial distribution of food products.
+More information at For intra EU-trade operators.